Vova93535/ChatOtssylky/README.md

 - **Change nickname:** enter a new nickname in the top field and click "Change" (a random nickname like `User123` is assigned by default).
 - **Send a message:** type your text in the bottom field and press Enter or click the "Send" button.
 - **Bot commands:**
-  - `!bot` — bot introduces itself.
+  - `!bot` â€” bot introduces itself.
-  - `!bot Hello!` — bot repeats your message.
+  - `!bot Hello!` â€” bot repeats your message.

 ## ??
 Production Deployment